-This course is suitable for anyone with no prior knowledge of agile who is considering, evaluating or involved in a move towards working in (or with) an agile environment.
+This Course is suitable for anyone with no prior knowledge of Agile who is considering, evaluating or involved in a move towards working in (or with) an agile environment.

-There are no prerequisites for this course, however, participants should be familiar with the content and rationale in the agile manifesto (http://agilemanifesto.org/ )
+There are no prerequisites for this Course, however, participants should be familiar with the content and rationale in the Agile Manifesto (http://agilemanifesto.org/ )

-We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org if you are unsure about where to start or if would like help getting started.
+We welcome all feedback and suggestions - please contact us at firstname.lastname@example.org if you are unsure about where to start or if you would like help getting started.

 In our working environments, we're always looking to create value, but what is value, why is it important, and how is it created in the first place?
 In this video, we're going to take a short look at the idea of value and try to answer some of those questions.

 "What's valuable to me is time.
 It's the one thing I don't have enough of.
-I never have enough time to do all the things I wanna do every day.
+I never have enough time to do all the things I wanna do every day."

 "Honesty is valuable to me.
-I want to be able to trust those I work with and spend time with on a day-to-day basis.
+I want to be able to trust those I work with and spend time with on a day-to-day basis."

-"Sleep is valuable to me so that when I wake up, I'm refreshed, rejuvenated, and can get on with my day.
+"Sleep is valuable to me so that when I wake up, I'm refreshed, rejuvenated, and can get on with my day."

 During sprints, the customer is invited to see and confirm that value has been created from the work that the development team have been involved in that sprint.
 The feedback that they get from the client confirms that value has been created.
 Overall, agile ways of working are one of the reasons why they are the best ways of generating value is because agile is structured in such a way that work is delivered in an incremental and iterative way that requires value to be created every sprint and can be validated by the customer as being produced every sprint.
 So agile ways of working, therefore, give value faster than sort of big bang waterfall approaches to delivery that results in value being created at the end of the project.

 Previously, the idea of value was pretty linear.
-We as an organization create something we provide to our stakeholders, and that's value.
+We as an organisation create something we provide to our stakeholders, and that's value.
 But today we talk about the co-creation of value.
-This is the idea that we as an organization create value by collaborating with our stakeholders.
+This is the idea that we as an organisation create value by collaborating with our stakeholders.
 We work with them, take on their feedback, and constantly look to deliver work in line with their expectations.
-They in turn are always looking to be in conversation with us and will tell us what they want.
+They, in turn, are always looking to be in conversation with us and will tell us what they want.
 We take on what they say they want, and we work together to create that product or service.

-Tony has over 20 years’ experience in Business Development, Business Change, Consulting and Project/Programme Management working with public, private and third sector organisations.
+Tony has over 20 years’ experience in Business Development, Business Change, Consulting, and Project/Program Management working with public, private, and third sector organizations.

-He has helped organisations to design and create process and procedures to align ways of working with corporate strategy.
-A highly motivated and detailed solution provider utilising a wide range of methods and frameworks to provide structure whilst promoting creativity and innovation.
+He has helped organizations to design and create processes and procedures to align ways of working with corporate strategy.
+A highly motivated and detailed solution provider, utilizing a wide range of methods and frameworks to provide structure whilst promoting creativity and innovation.

-As a confident and self-motivated professional with excellent communication skills Tony is able to bring people together and get them working as a team quickly.
+As a confident and self-motivated professional with excellent communication skills, Tony is able to bring people together and get them working as a team quickly.

-Tony is an Agile and Scrum trainer with a vast knowledge spanning IT Systems, Business Change, Programme and Project Management.
+Tony is an Agile and Scrum trainer with a vast knowledge spanning IT Systems, Business Change, Program and Project Management.
 With excellent presentation skills and a solid background, he ensures that all clients gain maximum benefit from his training.
-He has successfully guided those new to the industry through their initial training, helped experienced staff as they progress in their careers and worked at Director level advising on best use and practice, as well as tailoring courses to fulfil the exact needs of clients.
+He has successfully guided those new to the industry through their initial training, helped experienced staff as they progress in their careers, and worked at the director level advising on best use and practice, as well as tailoring courses to fulfil the exact needs of clients.